danblevins/production-readiness-agentic-ai/README.md

 ## Problem Statement

-Many developers and non-developers use rapid prototyping tools (like Lovable) or boilerplate GitHub repos to launch ideas quickly.
+Many developers and non-developers use rapid prototyping tools (like Lovable) or boilerplate GitHub repositories to launch ideas quickly.
 However, these prototypes sometimes contain:

 - Security Vulnerabilities: Hardcoded keys or permissive Row Level Security (RLS).